aammd/MS_computational_ecology_opinion/ms.md

-Ecology as a whole (and community ecology in particular) circumvented the problem of model and data mismatch problem by investing in the development and refinment of statistical models [see @warton_mtf for an excellent overview] and "numerical" approaches [@legendre_ne] based on multivariate statistics.
+Ecology as a whole (and community ecology in particular) circumvented the problem of model and data mismatch problem by investing in the development and refinment of statistical models [see @wart14mtc for an excellent overview] and "numerical" approaches [@lege98ne] based on multivariate statistics.
 These models, hovewer, are able to *explain* data, but very rarely can they give new predictions.
 This is, essentially, the niche that computational ecology can fill; at the cost of a higher degree of abstraction, its integration of data and